 Zapier and Caddi solve different problems.
-Zapier is DIY glue for connecting apps.
-Caddi is done-for-you automation for document-heavy back offices in law and finance.
-Use Zapier for lightweight glue; use Caddi when the work is high-volume and business-critical.
+Zapier is DIY glue for connecting apps: you build the Zaps and you own them.
+Caddi is an agentic automation platform for document-heavy back offices in law and finance: you show it a workflow once and it builds an agent that runs the whole thing across the tools you already use.
+Reach for Zapier for lightweight glue; reach for Caddi when the work is high-volume and business-critical.

 The basics